OpenMDAO/pyCycle/README.md

 Disclosure: The docs are nearly non-existent.
 We're hoping to improve this, but for the moment this is what you get.
 We suggest you look in the examples folder for some indications of how to run this code.

+## Installation

+clone this repo, then use pip to install:

+    pip install pyCycle